Shingo Murakami

 Shingo Murakami (村上 信五, Murakami Shingo) is a Japanese singer, presenter, variety tarento,tarento and actor.
 He is the keyboardist of the Japanese male idol group Super Eight (previously known as Kanjani Eight).

 Early life

 In junior high school, a classmate who was a fan of V6 recommended that he audition.
-At the time, Murakami was preoccupied with club activities and school events.
-After retiring from club activities, he was invited to audition again, and in 1996, he was asked to send a resume.
-Although his mother initially opposed it, she relented, telling him to "please keep the promise".
 He attended the audition and passed.
 You Yokoyama also participated in the audition, and Hideaki Takizawa was a judge.

 Career

 Immediately after the audition, he appeared with You Yokoyama and Subaru Shibutani on KinKi Kids' Christmas Live.
 Afterward, they became initial members of Kansai Junior.

 In 1999, "Chattery Fight Thursday Kanjani You Yokoyama-Shingo Murakami's laughing big investigation line" began on Shinnosuke Furumoto: Chaparasuka Woo!
 (Nippon Cultural Broadcasting).